powersync-ja/powersync-js/packages/tanstack-react-query/README.md

 ## Getting started

-To use `@powersync/tanstack-react-query`, you need to set up both the `PowerSync context` and the `Tanstack React Query client` in your application.
+To use `@powersync/tanstack-react-query`, you need to set up both the `PowerSync context` and the `TanStack React Query client` in your application.

 ```JSX
 // App.jsx